eCP: Equivariant Conformal Prediction with pre-trained models: Symmetries-infused Conformal Prediction

-where $\mu_G$ is the unique, left-invariant Haar probability measure on the compact Hausdorff topological group $G$, with $\mu_G(G)=1$. \end{definition} \begin{lemma}[Invariance and projection of $\Pi_G$] Under Assumption~\ref{as:G-invariant_score}, the symmetrization operator \ref{eq:symmetrization_operator_invariance} is a $G$-invariant projection in the sense that
+where $\mu_G$ is the unique, left-invariant Haar probability measure on the compact Hausdorff topological group $G$, with $\mu_G(G)=1$. \end{definition} \begin{lemma} Under Assumption~\ref{as:G-invariant_score}, the symmetrization operator \ref{eq:symmetrization_operator_invariance} is a $G$-invariant projection in the sense that